Qbizinc/qbiz-wiki/Architecture-Evaluations/Data-Architecture-Cost-Application-Optimization-Process.md

 - Utilize application performance analysis data
   - Refer to "Performance Testing" section above
   - This step is crucial after the low hanging fruit has already been addressed (i.e. turning off unused services, volume based discounts, etc.)
-  - In general, this section concerns itself with:
+  - In general, this section concerns itself with "right sizing" the application by trying to answer the following:
     - How is the application performing?
 Are there lots of unused resources, or is resource usage quite high?
     - If the workloads are unpredictable, is there an opportunity to leverage auto scaling?
     - What is the limiting resource (CPU, RAM, Disk, Iops, network bandwidth, etc.)?